Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 I contribute 1/4 of the teaching to the 8 days of short courses run by the Bloomsbury Centre for Genetic Epidemiology and Statistics, held each September: http://bcges.lshtm.ac.uk/courses/

-I have contributed to the development of the new Computational Biology undergraduate course being led by Max Reuter.
-I will also contribute teaching to a new module "Interpreting Evidence" for the new MSc in Crime and Forensic Science, based in the UCL Jill Dando Institute.
+I will also contribute teaching to a new module "Interpreting Evidence" for the new MSc in Crime and Forensic Science, based in the UCL Centre for Forensic Science, for which I am on the steering committee.

 |01-SEP-2001 – 30-SEP-2009||Professor of Statistical Genetics||Epidemiology and Public Health||Imperial College London, United Kingdom|